 What is the best treatment for rheumatoid arthritis?

-The “best” treatment for rheumatoid arthritis may depend on the specific results the patient and his/her physicians hope to achieve.
+The “best” treatment for rheumatoid arthritis, a chronic autoimmune disease that causes problems with the joints, may depend on the specific results the patient and his/her physicians hope to achieve.

 Is the goal to relieve the symptoms?